-For students who are easily distracted, use a small torch or infrared light and get the children to point the light to the characters, activities, themes of the book.
-The goal here is to make reading engaging, fun, not stressful, and light.
+For primary school aged children who are easily distracted, use a small torch or infrared light and get the children to point the light to the characters, activities, themes of the book.
+The goal here is to make reading engaging and fun rather than stressful.

 * Throwing a soft ball at different sight word flashcards on the wall

 * Jumping in to large chalk drawn shapes on the concrete